trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

 ## Adding Steps: Right Track

 You can add your own or existing steps to the right track using `Operation::>`.
-The right track is supposed to implement the correct, happy path of the opreation, the *right* thing, so to speak.
+The right track is supposed to implement the correct, happy path of the operation, the *right* thing, so to speak.

     class Edit < Trailblazer::Operation
       include Policy